metrico/qryn-docs/docs/cloud/installation.md

 After the configuration is on, the statistics start being written into the configured database.
 Scaling of the writer with this option on is not suggested as it can lead to the clickhouse CPU overhead.

-  ## Syncronous and asyncronous inserts
+  ## Synchronous and asynchronous inserts

   *since qryn-writer v1.9.84.beta-1*

-  In order to minimize the ingestion time qryn-writer includes the feature of asyncronous ingestion into the database.
+  In order to minimize the ingestion time qryn-writer includes the feature of asynchronous ingestion into the database.

-  Writer in the asyncronous insert mode returns 2XX code immediately after the data was sent into the db.
+  Writer in the asynchronous insert mode returns 2XX code immediately after the data was sent into the db.
   It doesn't wait for the database to approve an insert request.
   The insert request lasts for 5 seconds waiting for bigger amount of data to be sent to the DB.
   Then the insert request is finished.
 If an error appeared at the finishing stage of the request, all the data is lost.